alexandercerutti/passkit-generator/API.md

 It sets NFC info for the current pass.
 Passing `null` as parameter, will remove its value.

->*Notice*: **I had the possibility to test in no way this pass feature and, therefore, the implementation.
-If you need it and this won't work, feel free to contact me and we will investigate together 😄**

 **Arguments**:

 | Key | Type | Description | Optional |